QueuingKoala/netfilter-samples/README.md

 Ruleset Samples
 ---------------

-Please do not use this examples without reading through the ruleset and understanding the logic behind it; many of the intended features are included as comments to show usage; you (the reader) should make sure the completed ruleset operates as required for your particular environment.
+Please do not use these examples without reading through the ruleset and understanding the logic behind it; many of the intended features are included as comments to show usage.
+You (the reader) should make sure the completed ruleset operates as required for your particular environment.

 Note that this is not intended as a "guide" to using netfilter.
 These are